ccsuexs450/power-cycle/README.md

 "python3 setup.py sdist"

 Alternatively, Running setup.py also creates a tar.gz file which is located in the "dist" directory that when unpacked will install the program.
+The tar file can be transferred between computers and moved to the chosen installation directory.
 Use the following command to unpack the tar file.

-"tar -xvzf <tar file name>"
+"sudo tar -xvzf power-cycle-1.0.tar.gz"

 To create the database the innit_db.py script must be ran after each new installation.
 This only needs to be done once.
 After a fresh install change directories in the